hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

-about cave topography, feeding habits, social structure, and experimenting with human echolocation, Nagel's claim that chiropteran experience is incommensurable with ours becomes less obvious, since the imaginative obstructions do not seem so fundamental.
+about cave topography, feeding habits, social structure, and experimenting with human echolocation, Nagel's claim that chiropteran experience is incommensurable with ours becomes less obvious, since the imaginative obstructions do not seem fundamental.
 Although there is no conceivable sequence of Hebbian changes that will turn me into a bat, with enough effort I could maybe simulate one.
 (Cf. Daniel Dennett's humorous account of